Zephir77167/java-concurrent-multiply-matrices/README.md

 <h2>Description</h2>

-This program computes the product of 2 matrices, using two different algorithms (SimpleMatrixMultiply and AdvancedMatrixMultiply).
+This program computes the product of 2 matrices, using two different algorithms (SimpleMatrixMultiply, a naïve algorithm, and AdvancedMatrixMultiply, implementing the [Strassen algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm)).

 It takes the path to a JSON file containing 5 properties:
  - `height1` (height of the first matrix),